A Comparison Principle for a Sobolev Gradient Semi-Flow: Introduction

 \section{Introduction}

 In this paper we prove a comparison principle for steepest descent equations, in the Sobolev gradient direction (see (\ref{eqn:general})).
 When one is interested in minimizing functionals of the type

 where $A$ is an elliptic operator, it is natural to consider the gradient descent equation $\partial_tu = -\nabla S(u)$.
 The gradient of $S$ depends on the metric under consideration.
+Our main result is a comparison principle for flows of this type, which is formulated in Section (\ref{sec:main}), where $\nabla S(u)$ is an element of the Sobolev space $H^{\beta}$, $\beta \in (0,1)$.
+The methods used to prove the comparison principle may be of independent interest and are outlined at the end of Section (\ref{sec:main}).
+In particular, the methods extend naturally to show a comparison result for $\partial_tu = -\nabla S(u)$, with $A$ replaced by a fractional power $A^{\alpha}$, $\alpha \in (0,1)$, as shown in Section \ref{sec:feqns}.
 The metrics and Sobolev gradients we consider are explained in Sections \ref{sec:space} and \ref{sec:grad}.
 See also \cite{Neuberger97}.

-We are interested in comparison principles for gradient descent equations.
-One possible application is the use of comparison in establishing a priori bounds on the critical points of $S$ in the context of the Aubry-Mather theory for partial differential equations and pseudo-differential equations (see \cite{delaLlaveVal08}), but we develop the general methods in detail apart from applications.
-This will be discussed further in Section \ref{sec:app}.

 More concretely, we consider a self-adjoint, uniformly elliptic operator $A$ given by the formula

 where the coefficient functions, $a^{ij} \in C^{\infty}(\mb{R}^d)$ are symmetric in $i,j$ and we have positive constants $\Lambda_1,\, \Lambda_2$ such that for every$x \in \mb{R}^d$